-The Department of Housing and Community Development (DHCD) is the lead agency responsible for the submission of the Consolidated Plan to the U.S. Department of Housing and Urban Development (HUD), which is updated every 5 years.
+DHCD is the lead agency responsible for the submission of the Consolidated Plan to HUD, which is updated every 5 years.
 This Plan is due to HUD no later than August 16th, 2016.

 2. Summary of the objectives and outcomes identified in the Plan